primatejs/primate/docs/guide/project-structure.md

 ## routes

-This directory contains all your [app routes][routing] hierarchically.
+This directory contains all your [app routes][routes] hierarchically.
 If you were creating a blog, this is how a typical layout could look like.

 ```sh caption=routes (web app)